Send parents a grammar newsletter or email, and build relationships.

 No one mentions grammar though, at least that I’ve seen.
 It may be new concept, maybe an unwanted concept.
 I’m not sure, but I am sure that as a parent, no one stresses that I teach grammatical concepts to my children.

 Young children learn grammar in school, though.
-So when parents get homework/ returned assignments full of grammar, feelings will vary.
+So when parents get homework or a returned assignments full of grammar, feelings will vary.
 Frustration is probably one.
 I want to encourage grammar understanding at home, thus making life in the classroom a better experience.

 When introducing grammar at your school, include parents too.
 Explain why this line of instruction matters.
 How?
 What would parent involvement look like?

 NCTE has guidelines and statements about grammar.
-Not only should students speak properly, they should also have a handle on language for their writing and speaking.
-And if students plan on attending college – well, the power of language cannot be understated.
+Not only should students speak according to the occasion, they should also have a handle on language for their writing and speaking.
+And if students plan on attending college to become a linguist, marketer, lawyer, or international businessperson, the expectation will be that they can have a command of language.

 As grammar returns to the classroom, teachers may need to concentrate on the explanation to parents, and a grammar newsletter can alleviate concerns.
 You may need to explain why the inclusion grammar at your school is important, and that you’re going to teach it using modern approaches.